shalier/osm/CONTRIBUTING.md

 ```

 ### Merging pull requests
-Pull requests must be merged by a core maintainer using the `Merge pull request` option.
+Pull requests by default must be merged by a core maintainer using the `Merge pull request` option.
+They can be automatically merged by assigning the `automerge` label to the pull request, see [here](https://github.com/openservicemesh/osm/blob/main/docs/developer/automerge.md) for additional details.

 Pull requests will be merged based on the following criteria: